Targeted cancer drugs work by targeting the differences in cancer cells that help them to grow and survive.

 You must have already had two or more treatments for HER2 positive breast cancer before having this treatment.

-Pertuzumab targets the HER2 protein but blocks a different part of the protein than trastuzumab.
+Pertuzumab targets the HER2 protein.
+It blocks a different part of the protein than trastuzumab.

 You have pertuzumab with trastuzumab and a chemotherapy drug called docetaxel.
 The organisations within the UK that decide which treatments should be available within the NHS have approved it for people: